fsmosquito/fsmosquito/README.md

  - Provide a customizable dashboard
  - View and control lights and various components of the aircraft.
  - Save previous flights and view breadcrumb trail.
+ - Designate and forward messages to an upstream MQTT Server (bridge implementation)
  - other stuff...

 Roadmap: